Alejogb1/job-board/blog-data/what-is-the-ethical-approach-to-using-tools-like-the-person-lookup-endpoint-to-retrieve-linkedin-profile-data-teaching-point-discusses-ethical-considerations-in-api-usage.md

 so yeah ethically snagging linked in data its a tangled mess we need to think about legal rights data security potential biases and just basic respect for others privacy its not enough to just see if something is technically possible we gotta stop and consider if its actually the right thing to do because if we dont we are going to create more problems than we are fixing

-alright thats my brain dump on this topic peace out for now
+thats my brain dump on this topic peace out for now